Michcioperz/hugoblog/content/_index.en.md

-I'm open to interesting job offers, as long as "interesting" doesn't mean Django (which I've grown too tired of at this point) or blockchain or machine learning (which I am a hopeless disbeliefer in).
+I'm open to interesting job offers, as long as "interesting" doesn't mean Django (which I've grown too tired of at this point) or blockchain or machine learning (which I am a hopeless disbeliever in).
 Of course, work is not the only thing **I like to be talked to** about! _[See how best to contact me](./contact)_